Brendan-McGrath/Lua-unit-converter/README.md

 - [ ] Allow requiring of individual sub-modules rather than requiring the whole package.
 - [ ] Handle compounded units ( such as kg/h -> lb/m or even W -> j/s rather than js as an independant unit )
 - [ ] Handle variety of names for one unit, such as 'Kilogram', 'Kilo Gram', and 'KiLoGrAm' for 'kg'
-- [ ] Collect information regarding memory usage and cpu-time for determining performance